Community Structure in Industrial SAT Instances: Introduction

 The first contribution of this work is an exhaustive analysis of the community structure of SAT instances.
 We show that industrial SAT instances are characterized by a very clear community structure, i.e., high modularity.
 On the contrary, random formulas do not have community structure, thus the modularity is very low (as expected).
 Interestingly, this feature of SAT instances can be computed with efficient algorithms.
-As we will see in the next section, this decisive result has been already used as the core of other applications, as some modularity-based SAT and MaxSAT solvers~\cite{DMartinsML13,SonobeKI14,NevesMJLM15,SAT15} or some modularity-based pseudo-industrial random generators~\cite{IJCAI15,AIJ4}.
-Therefore, this feature seems to be essential to better understand the underlying structure of real-world problems.
+As we will see in the next section, this result has been already used as the core of other applications, as some modularity-based SAT and MaxSAT solvers~\cite{DMartinsML13,SonobeKI14,NevesMJLM15} or some modularity-based pseudo-industrial random generators~\cite{IJCAI15,AIJ4,IJCAI17}.
+These solvers have achieved some improvements by exploiting the community structure of the formula.
+The development of random generators capturing the properties of real-world SAT formulas is considered as a very challenging problem~\cite{tenchallenges1,tenchallenges2,tenchallenges3,tenchallenges4}.
+Using the previous random generators, which use the community structure, it has been observed that CDCL SAT solvers may exploit this community structure.

 The second contribution is the analysis of the evolution of the community structure during SAT solver search.
 In particular, we focus on the effects of learning new clauses on this structure.
-We show that learnt clauses usually contain variables of distinct communities.
+We show that learned clauses usually contain variables of distinct communities.
 Therefore, the SAT solver \emph{tends} to destroy the original partition of the formula.
 We remark that this result is very interesting since it allows us to better understand the behavior of the solver using a simple, compact feature: the community structure.
 We consider that a better understanding of the success of CDCL techniques is a required step to improve them.
-In fact, this idea of destroying the original partition of the formula is used to improve the performance of several CDCL SAT solvers~\cite{SAT15}.